flarum/docs/docs/install.md

 ```

 ### Caddy

-Caddy requires a very simple configuration in order for flarum to work properly.
-Note that you should replace the URL with your own and the path with your own path to your `public` folder.
-If you are using a diffrent version of PHP you wil also need to change the `fastcgi` path to point to your correct php install socket or URL.
+Caddy requires a very simple configuration in order for Flarum to work properly.
+Note that you should replace the URL with your own and the path with the path to your own `public` folder.
+If you are using a different version of PHP, you wil also need to change the `fastcgi` path to point to your correct PHP install socket or URL.

 ```caddy
 www.example.com {